 - A Splint

 - An emergency blanket

 - Blister care

 - Duct tape

 The type of the kit you need to carry will depend on the duration and location of your trip and group size.
-Most popular one is the first-aid kit that is pre-assembled.
+The most popular one is the first-aid kit that is pre-assembled.
 These include supplies to treat basic ailments such as upset stomach, mild cuts and grazes, small burns, insect stings and bites and blisters.
-If you are a beginner in hiking, we recommend to start with pre-assembled one and then add some things that you will need.
+If you are a beginner at hiking, we recommend to start with a pre-assembled one and then add some things that you will need.